1240826/About-me/README.md

 # Hi, I'm Fábio Costa

 I'm an 18-year-old Software Engineering student at ISEP who loves technology, problem-solving, and teamwork.
-Always eager to learn and take on new challenges.
+Always eager to learn and take on new challenges!

 ---